Comparing the latent features of universal machine-learning interatomic potentials: Methods

 \section{Methods}

-For our analysis, we mainly consider MACE-MP-03b, PET-MAD, DPA-3.1, and UMA-S-1P1, which constitute a non-exhaustive yet diverse set of uMLIPs that differ vastly in their message-passing NN architectures, learning strategies, and training datasets (see Table \ref{tab:umlips}).
-MACE-MP-03b \cite{MACE} is built on an E(3)-equivariant message-passing NN that constructs higher body-order correlations using equivariant tensor products and body-ordered polynomials.
+For our analysis, we mainly consider MACE-MP-0b3, PET-MAD, DPA-3.1, and UMA-S-1P1, which constitute a non-exhaustive yet diverse set of uMLIPs that differ vastly in their message-passing NN architectures, learning strategies, and training datasets (see Table \ref{tab:umlips}).
+MACE-MP-0b3 \cite{MACE} is built on an E(3)-equivariant message-passing NN that constructs higher body-order correlations using equivariant tensor products and body-ordered polynomials.
 PET-MAD \cite{PET-MAD-2025} is based on a rotationally unconstrained transformer-based graph neural network (GNN), where strict geometrical equivariance is not enforced by architecture but is effectively learned through rotational data augmentation during training \cite{PET}.
 DPA-3.1 \cite{DPA3} is an attention-based model of the Deep Potential (DP) family \cite{DeepMD-kit-v3} that produces fully rotation- and translation-invariant atomic descriptors via a gated attention mechanism.
 UMA-S-1P1 \cite{UMA} is implemented upon a large-scale E(3)-equivariant mixture-of-experts architecture built on the eSEN \cite{eSEN} backbone that uses a MoLE design.
-For UMA-S-1P1 and DPA-3.1, which are a MoLE model and a multi-head model, respectively, we use the expert or the head corresponding to the OMat24 dataset \cite{omat24}, given that MACE-MP-03b and PET-MAD have been trained on similar materials-oriented datasets.
+For UMA-S-1P1 and DPA-3.1, which are a MoLE model and a multi-head model, respectively, we use the expert or the head corresponding to the OMat24 dataset \cite{omat24}, given that MACE-MP-0b3 and PET-MAD have been trained on similar materials-oriented datasets.

 We define the latent features of each uMLIP as the tokens extracted from a given layer of the model architecture.
 These features have been processed through multiple layers of message-passing to encode the information aggregated from neighboring atoms within the defined cutoff radius.
 We primarily focus on the last-layer features, corresponding to the representation most refined for the regression task obtained after all message-passing iterations and subsequent multilayer perceptron (MLP) transformations.
 Since all considered uMLIPs adopt a locality ansatz, we extract atomic features $\boldsymbol{\xi}(A_i)^{F}$ for each atom $i$ in structure $A$ via a forward-pass through the model $F$.
-To enable a consistent, scale-invariant comparison across the models, the features are centered to zero mean and globally scaled so that their total variance across all dimensions equals one on the analysis dataset for each uMLIP, thereby preserving the relative scales between feature dimensions.